District nurse

 people who are physically disabled

-You would go and see them regularly, sometimes several times a day.
+You'll go and see them regularly, sometimes once or twice a day.

-You’d assess and respond quickly to their needs.
-You’d plan and manage their care.
-You’d find out more about their situation and circumstances by talking with patients and listening to them patiently and sensitively.
-You’d anticipate and identify potential health problems.
+As a district nurse, you'll assess and respond quickly to their needs.
+You’ll find out more about their situation by talking and listening to them patiently and sensitively.
+You’ll plan and manage their care, identifying potential health problems.

-Provide emotional support and practical advice to patients and their families
+giving emotional and practical support to patients and their families

 Explore more information about this job